Octopussy-Project/Octopussy_Documentation/FAQ.md

 You can limit the amount of logs stored by Octopussy in the **Device / Storages** page.

-Click on the 'Storages' icon of the Device you want to configure.
+From the Device page, click on the 'Storages' icon of the Device you want to configure.
 <p align="center">
   <img src="https://raw.githubusercontent.com/sebthebert/Octopussy_Documentation/master/img/FAQ_device_storages_click.png" alt="Device Storages click"/>
 </p>